edgelesssys/constellation/docs/docs/workflows/verify-cluster.md

 The `verify` command also allows you to verify any Constellation deployment that you have network access to.
 For this you need to following:

-* The IP address of a running Constellation deployment's [VerificationService](../architecture/components.md#verification-service).
+* The IP address of a running Constellation cluster's [VerificationService](../architecture/components.md#verification-service).
 The `VerificationService` is exposed via a `NodePort` service using the external IP address of your cluster.
 Run `kubectl get nodes -o wide` and look for `EXTERNAL-IP`.
-* The deployment's *clusterID*.
+* The cluster's *clusterID*.
 See [cluster identity](../architecture/keys.md#cluster-identity) for more details.

 For example: